Key Takeaways

 The APA 23 Rule, officially titled the Team Skill Level Limit, states that the combined skill levels of the five players your team fields in a single team match cannot exceed 23.
 It applies to all APA formats except Masters.

 A team playing fewer than five individual matches must still demonstrate that it would not have exceeded 23 if all five matches had been played.
-You cannot win three matches with high-skill players and then argue the rule doesn't apply because matches four and five were never played.
+Playing fewer matches does not exempt a team from demonstrating compliance with the cap across all five match positions.

 The non-offending team keeps all points they earned up to the point the violation occurred, plus receives additional forfeit points for the match in which the rule was broken and any subsequent matches: